Doe et al. v. Trump Corp. et al.: 2020

-2021-now
+2021–2023

 On 28 July 2021, the Second Circuit Court of Appeals issued its decision.
-In a 3-0 decision, the court rejected the Trumps’ attempt to force arbitration and also rejected ACN’s effort to use the arbitration clause to refuse to turn over documents to the plaintiffs.
+In a 3-0 decision, the court rejected the Trumps' attempt to force arbitration and also rejected ACN's effort to use the arbitration clause to refuse to turn over documents to the plaintiffs.

-In August, the plaintiffs agreed to reveal their names and on 14 September they filed a second amended complaint with their actual names.
-A trial is tentatively scheduled for January 29th, 2024.
-In May, June and October 2022, the Trumps sat for depositions.
+In August, the plaintiffs agreed to reveal their names, and on 14 September they filed a second amended complaint with their actual names.

+Trump and his children were deposed in 2022.
+In May 2023, the plaintiffs withdrew their claims against the children in order to "streamline the dispute ahead of a trial".

+2024

+The trial was scheduled for January 29, 2024, but on January 12, U.S. District Judge Lorna G. Schofield dismissed the case from federal court, recommending plaintiffs file their cases in state courts.